paragliding training center

 Here are some tips on attaching the propeller, whether carbon fiber or wood.
 Make certain that the hub is not bent or damaged.

 Minor dings and chips to the propeller can be repaired in minutes by using cyanoacrylate glue (Super Glue) and ordinary baking soda (sodium bicarbonate) as a filler.
 However, a product is available called Q-Bond which works the same as Super Glue but includes a superior filler than baking soda.
-The EAA has this video on making repairs to a wood propeller.

 Larger dings and chips may be be repaired with JB Weld 5 minute epoxy.
-The EAA has this video on how to do it.

 Major damage to a propeller is much more difficult to fix.
 If the structural integrity is weakened the the propeller can come apart at full speed.
 It is not only dangerous to any bystanders but also will most likely damage the hub.